Kaysims/Grip-Club/README.md

     * To add a 404 page so the site.
     * To improve classes discription.

+## Peer Code Review
+* The peer code review highlighted that the logo in the navigation bar should take a user back to the home page.
+Originally I felt it was redundant to have the logo take the user back to the homepage when the About Us link takes the user back to the home page.
+However, this was an oversight on my behalf.
+The logo taking a user back to the home page is a common website feature, so I should have included this initially.
+This has now been implimentated and a user can navigate back to the home page via the logo.

 # Bugs
 ## Bugs Fixed :
  1. When the HTML validation was initially run it flagged that an < a > element must not be embedded in a < button >, which I had done for the hero button.
 This was corrected and is no longer an error.